 I positioned it so that both sheets acted as one big backdrop.
 I had some of it on the floor and some or most of it behind him.
 I needed to have it held up by something so we used a couple of ladders.
 Two utility clamps fastened it onto the ladder creating a vertical backdrop.

-I blew up some balloons for abeyance and lucky for me my husband has a helium tank, but you can get helium balloons at your local party store.
+“For abeyance, I blew up some balloons and lucky for me my husband has a helium tank, but you can get helium balloons at your local party store.
 I found blue balloons with the #1 and happy birthday on them.
 Balloons can be purchased at the local party supply store too.
 I have seen them at Wal-Mart or Target, just check the birthday cards.
 Arrange the balloons at different levels around the backdrop.
-This formed the backdrop for my son picture.
+This formed the backdrop for my son’s picture.

 The most important thing, besides the birthday boy, was the cake.
 It was a one-tier cake I bought at the local grocery store.
 You can make one, but for all of the effort necessary to have it look great, it’s just easier to buy one.
 I know it is a little cheaper to make it but time is money too.

-Those are all of the things you will need to do the photo shoot.
+Those are all of the things you will need to do the photoshoot.
 Now, for the pictures.
 We stripped him down to his diaper because, frankly, it was cuter.
 Also, I did not have to get more cake into his hair when I needed to take off his shirt.
 Something to remember at the birthday party.
-It’s cute to see them full of cake, but it just more mess later for me to clean up.
+It’s cute to see them full of cake, but it just more messy later for me to clean up.